The Phantom Memory

 1. “Push It To The Limit”, Paul Engemann — Scarface (1983)

-Tony Montana is one of the most likable villainero in film history.
-Yeah, I just made that up and yeah, it’s dumb as hell, but what else are you going to call him?
+Tony Montana is one of the most likable villaineros in film history.
+Yeah, I just made villaineros up and yeah, it’s dumb as hell, but what else are you going to call him?

 But he’s the little man, the small man, that challenges and tried to control forces beyond his comprehension, forces that eventually tire of annoying Tony and squash him like an ant, with very little effort.